IAmTheMitchell/sok-ha/README.md

 3. Follow the prompts to select your battery

 ## Troubleshooting
+Infrequent disconnects are expected.
+The integration should recover in the next scanning interval.
+If data is missing for long periods of time or the integration fails to intialize, try these steps:
-- Ensure the battery is powered on and in Bluetooth range
+- Ensure the battery is in Bluetooth range
+- Ensure the battery is charged and not in storage mode
 - Enable debug logging for the integration when reporting issues
+- Try connecting to the battery using a phone or tablet and the ABC-BMS app

+## Support
+- For bugs, please open an issue on GitHub
+- Include Home Assistant logs and your device model information

 ## License
 This project is licensed under the Apache License 2.0.
 See the `LICENSE` file for details.